delCampoLab/academic-kickstart/content/home/demo_two.md

  css_class = ""
 +++

-The lab is led by [Dr. Javier del Campo](https://delcampolab.com/author/javier-del-campo/) and is part of the [Institute of Evolutionary Biology (UPF-CSIC)](https://www.ibe.upf-csic.es/) and the [Rosenstiel School of Marine and Atmospheric Science](https://www.rsmas.miami.edu).
+The lab is led by [Dr. Javier del Campo](https://delcampolab.com/author/javier-del-campo/) and is part of the [Institute of Evolutionary Biology (CSIC-UPF)](https://www.ibe.upf-csic.es/) and the [Rosenstiel School of Marine, Atmospheric and Earth Science](https://www.rsmas.miami.edu).

 Our research of interest include Microbiology, Ecology and Evolution, which we study using "omics", imaging and bioinformatics.
 We are always keen to recruit new lab members if you are interested please [contact us](https://delcampolab.github.io/#contact).